Gokul210491/seattle-airbnb-data-analysis-Data-Science-Project-1/README.md

 4. Data Preparation
 **I cleaned the data by:**
-- Removing symbols like $ and , from the price column.
+- Removing symbols like $ and, from the price column.
 - Filling missing values in numerical and categorical columns.
 - Parsing amenities into a countable format.
 - Dropping unnecessary or redundant columns.